leodana2000/finding_gender_direction/README.md

 # finding-gender-direction
 This repository contains my code to find the gender direction in a language model like gpt2-xl.
-This is still a work in progress You can use it directly on gg-colab with the notebook.
+This is still a work in progress You can use it directly on gg-colab with exp_notebook.ipynb.

 This project is my internship work at SERI MATS 4.0 and FAR AI, in summer 2023.
 The goal was to find the gender direction on gpt2-xl and show if it is possible to remove gender in different ways using a method similar to Inference Time Intervention.
 I thus test several technics available here: